ParadiseSS13/Paradise/docs/references/glossary.md

 ## Mob
 Mobs are "mobile objects", these include players and animals.
 This does not include stuff like conveyors.

+## Nerf
+Nerfs are changes to a gameplay mechanic that make it less powerful or decreases its utility, typically done for the sake of improving game balance and enjoyability.
+Generally the opposite of a [buff](#buff).

 ## NPFC
 "No Player-Facing Changes", used in the changelog of a PR, most often in